Raviteja582/DSA/Graphs/SSSP/dijkstra_sssp_algorithm/readme.md

 # Dijkstra on Dense Graph:
 ## works for both directed & undirected with weighted graphs.

-    - used to find the shortest path from source $s$ to all other vertices.
+- used to find the shortest path from source 'S' to all other vertices.

 ## Algorithm:
 ## 1. It runs for n iterations, at each iteration a vertex $v$ is choosen as unmarked vertex which has the least value.